eluckie/mr-robogers-neighborhood/README.md

 ## Known Bugs

 * If user does not enter a name, output for '3' indexes reads "Won't you be my neighbor, ?"
+* If user does not enter a number, on submit, a 0 is displayed.

 ## License